 The name could be seen on the famous 19-caliber watches.

 24. Omega is the last letter of the Greek alphabet

 The omega letter symbolizes accomplishment and perfection.
-This is qualities that many would argue that Omega has.
+These are qualities that many would argue Omega has.
 Especially at the time when they released their revolutionary and high-precision Omega caliber.